GoogleCloudPlatform/appengine-endpoints-helloendpoints-java-maven/README.md

 1. `mvn clean install`
 1. Run the application with `mvn appengine:devserver`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
-1. Get the client library with `mvn appengine:endpoints_get_client_lib` (it will generate a zip file named `helloworld-v1-java.zip` in the root of you project.)
+1. Get the client library with `mvn appengine:endpoints_get_client_lib` (it will generate a zip file named `helloworld-v1-java.zip` in the root of your project.)
 1. Deploy your application with `mvn appengine:update`